← Close

 Each of the selected artists will receive:

-Traveling costs covered (for artists outside of Luanda)
+-Traveling costs covered (for artists outside of Angola)

 Note: all costs not mentioned above are the responsibility of the candidate.